wp-plugins/ewww-image-optimizer/readme.txt

 = 1.6.0 =
 * Cloud Optimization option (BETA: get your free API key at http://www.exactlywww.com/cloud/)
 * fixed if exec() is disabled or safe mode is on, don't bother testing local tools
+* more tweaks for exec() detection, including suhosin extension

 = 1.5.0 =
 * BuddyPress integration to optimize avatars